chef-boneyard/audit/test/kitchen-automate/README.md

 ## Purpose of this cookbook

-Tests the audit cookbook for the `chef-visibility` and `chef-server-visibility` collectors with a node managed by a Chef Server that is integrated with Chef Automate.
+Tests the audit cookbook for the `chef-automate` and `chef-server-automate` collectors with a node managed by a Chef Server that is integrated with Chef Automate.

 **Note:** This cookbook has been designed only for testing purposes, trying to minimize the external dependencies and test time.
 Don't use it for production.